Psychotherapy & Counselling For A Less Anxious Life & Better Self Esteem.

 Whatever your reasons for being here, working with a psychotherapist can help you get to where you'd like to be, so please get in touch.

-I have experience of helping clients who have had difficulties including:
+I practice in a trauma informed way and have experience of helping clients who have had difficulties including:

 Areas of special interest.
 Please click the links to find out more.